exercism/website-copy/pages/faqs.md

   1. Instructions on how to reproduce the issue
   1. If applicable, reference to any related issue using its issue number (formatted like #1203)

-### What if there is an issue with instructions or language on the website?
+### What if there is an issue with language on the website?
+  If your issue pertains to an exercise in your language track, then please find the correct language track [from this list](https://github.com/search?q=topic%3Aexercism-track+org%3Aexercism+fork%3Atrue) and submit an issue there.
+Please specify if the issue is with the instructions or something language specific, using the template below.

-  If you have spotted a typo or if you have a suggestion for clearer language or instructions, then [create an issue for Exercism Website Copy](https://github.com/exercism/website-copy/issues/new) with the following information:
+  If you have spotted a typo or if you have a suggestion for clearer language or instructions on the general website, then [create an issue for Exercism Website Copy](https://github.com/exercism/website-copy/issues/new) with the following information:

   1. Link to the page where the issue is
   1. Explanation of what the mistake is or what is unclear
   1. Your proposed change